BashayerGH/Trivia_API/backend/README.md

 ### GET '/categories'
 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
-- Returns: An object with a double key, a success flag, and categories object that contains an integer category id, and a single value, a category type.
+- Returns: An object with a two keys, a success flag, and categories object that contains an integer category id, and a single value, a category type.
 - Example:
 {
     {